saastarter-com/saastarter-express-example/README.md

 Route **/** checks if express can read from FireStore.

-Route **/auth-required** checks if request is authenticated by providing a Berear token.
+Route **/auth-required** checks if request is authenticated by providing a Bearer token.
 See below.

 Route **/subscriptions** reads the subscriptions of the authenticated user.